 The state of California has passed legislation to make accessory dwelling unit (ADU) builds simpler.
 The goal is to increase housing options, provide low-income options, and even encourage multigenerational living.

-There are many factors in an ADU build that have the potential to significantly alter the timeline and cost of your build.
+If you are looking for a property to buy and eventually build an ADU on, there are many factors in an ADU project that have the potential to significantly alter the timeline and cost of your build.
 One of these is the makeup of your lot, which differs property to property.
 No matter if you are a current property owner or are currently seeking out an ADU-friendly property, there are some qualities of a lot that can make your build easier.
 Below you can find all of the answers to your lot-related questions, to help inform your lot selection or help you understand what to expect when kicking off your ADU build.

 Whether you already own a property or are looking to buy an ADU friendly property, this is one of the primary questions you will likely ask yourself before building.
 The ideal ADU lot has the following characteristics:

-- Utilities: Public Sewer (new septic system is typically required for a new ADU)
+- Utilities: Public sewer (if the property is on septic, a new septic system is typically required for the ADU)

 Of course, you will be able to build an ADU on a property without the aforementioned qualities.
 However, your timeline and project cost will likely increase to make up for the less-than-ideal considerations of the lot.

 What should I look for when building an ADU?

 When building an ADU, you should look for the flattest, most spacious portion of your property to serve as the initial pad.
 You will also want to be sure you stay away from encroachments like retaining walls or swimming pools, as they will compromise the integrity of your ADU’s foundation.
 You must also be aware of additional considerations like electrical lines that will affect how tall you are able to build.